asaikali/docker-compose-postgres/README.md

 installed for this command to work.
 If you are only interested in the postgres docker-compose configuration you can skip this step.

+Full details of how the sample works below.

 # Overview
-PostgresSQL is a very powerful open source database that is available everywhere from developer laptop to cloud providers.
-I have been using postgres for decades starting in 1997, and I am always looking for ways to optimize my dev workstation configuration.

-There are two distinct ways that I use postgres on my dev workstation
+PostgresSQL is a very powerful open source database that is available everywhere from laptops to cloud providers.
+I have been using postgres for decades starting in 1998.
+There are two distinct ways that I use postgres on my dev workstation.

 * ephemeral mode to execute automated tests
-* persistent mode for manual dev and testing
+* persistent mode during development and manual testing

 For automated integration testing I rely on the [test containers](https://www.testcontainers.org/) project to automatically launch a fresh postgres database for each junit test.
 This makes tests reproducible, relatively quick and painless to write.
-While these tests are executing I don't need to interact with the postgres server that the test is running against, I leave it all for test containers to manage the lifecycle of the server.
+While tests are executing I don't need to interact with the postgres server the tests are running against.

-As I write code that talks to the database I frequently want to inspect the postgres database to test my code manually via the GUI.
-For many years I got away with installing a local PostgresSQL on my dev machine and that was easy simple way for me.
-However, everytime a new developer joined the project I had to walk them through how to set up and configure Postgres on their local workstation.
-Sometimes there would be a need for two different versions of Postgres to run locally which complicates things.
+As I write code and manually interact with the application I am working on I want inspect the postgres database the application is talking to.
+For many years I got away with installing a local PostgresSQL on my dev machine.
+Everytime a new developer joins the project they have to install PostgreSQL on their workstation, then run a script to create the development database.
-Also, setup instructions would be different between MacOS, Windows, and Linux depending on what the developer was using.

-Docker compose can be used to simplify and the developer workstation setup.
-The rest of this blog provides you with step by step instructions on how to set up an optimized developer friendly Postgres with docker-compose.
+If the developer is working on two different applications that use different versions of PostgreSQL then local workstation setup gets more complicated.
+Docker compose can significantly reduce local development environment setup friction.

+Setting up pgAdmin with pre-configured connectivity and passwords is tricky, it requires in depth understanding of containers, docker, docker-compose, shell scripting, and how pgAdmin works.
+This repo provides a frictionless docker-compose pgAdmin and postgres configuration.

 # Postgres & PgAdmin Containers

-The core postgres server includes a cli called `psql` which you can use to execute SQL commands against the database.
-[PgAdmin 4](https://www.pgadmin.org/) is the graphical interface for working with Postgres.
-PgAdmin 4 is a single page web application written in JavaScript that talks to backend written in python.
+[PgAdmin 4](https://www.pgadmin.org/) is the graphical interface for working with Postgres, it is a single page JavaScript web application with a python backend.
 The diagram below shows the relationship between the various applications, containers, virtual machines running on a typical Docker desktop installed on MacOS or Windows.

 ![Overview](diagrams/overview.svg)

-On a Linux development workstation there would be no need for a virtual machine since the docker daemon would run natively on the VM.
-The mapping of the ports would still be the same.
+On a Linux  workstation there is no need for a virtual machine since the docker daemon can run natively.
+The port numbers on the diagram are the same for docker on linux.
+Setting up the containers with pre-configured connectivity is a bit tricky.
+Read on for the gory details.

-# Development Workflow

-The containers in the above diagrams can be lanuched with `docker-compose up` using the demo files in [this](https://github.com/asaikali/docker-compose-postgres) repo.
-The pgAdmin 4 container is configured with a an authenticated connected to the postgres server so that when you visit it's url at `localhost:15433` you won't have to enter any password, or configure any dialog boxes to connect to the database.
-Setting up the containers wit pre-configured connectivity is a bit tricky, the rest of this post shows you the configuration works.

 # Setting up the docker-compose volumes and network

-The full docker compose file is in the repo at [docker-compose.yml](docker-compose.yml) we will break it down into parts and explain how each section works.
+We will break down the [docker-compose.yml](docker-compose.yml)  into parts and explain how each part works.

 ```yaml
 version: '3.7'